-InTechnology plc has agreed not to demand repayment of all amounts due for payment in one year or less, for a period of at least 12 months from the date of signing of the financial statements.
-Further, InTechnology plc has confirmed its willingness, should the Group request, to extend the redemption date on these preference shares until 31 December 2024.
+Holf Investments Ltd has agreed not to demand repayment of all amounts due for payment in one year or less, for a period of at least 12 months from the date of signing of the financial statements.
+Further, Holf Investments Ltd has confirmed its willingness, should the Group request, to extend the redemption date on these preference shares until 31 December 2025.